-We’ve been using the iPhone 8’s iOS 14.1 update for a short time and we’ll start with some quick impressions about its performance.
+We’ve been using the iPhone 8’s iOS 14.4 update for several days so we’ll start with some quick impressions about its performance.

-We installed iOS 14.1 on the iPhone 8 shortly after Apple pushed it live.
-Our device was previously running iOS 14.0.1 and it took about 10 minutes for the installation to complete.
+We installed iOS 14.4 on the iPhone 8 shortly after it went live.
+Our device was previously running iOS 14.3 and it took about 10 minutes for the installation to complete.
 For more about the installation, check out our guide.

 We haven’t encountered any abnormal battery drain and connectivity (Wi-Fi, Bluetooth, GPS) is strong at the moment.

 Our primary apps, which include Slack, Asana, Spotify, Chrome, and Gmail, are all stable right now.
-If you’re having issues with an app on your device, developers are rolling out iOS 14 support updates.
-If you run into trouble, try downloading the latest version because it could stabilize performance.
+Developers are still rolling out iOS 14 support updates.
+If you run into trouble, try downloading the latest version because it could help stabilize the app’s performance.

 If you don’t know where to start, have a look at our pre-installation guide.
 It will take you step-by-step through the process we use before we install new iOS software on our iPhones.